 My kids recently asked about the scars on my stomach, so I told them about all of my operations and let them know if I don’t practise Yoga, I will end up back in hospital regularly.
 Yoga works for me. it’s part of the reason I left school teaching and did my 500hr Yoga Teacher Training course.
 What works for you?
 Swimming works for my bestie, walking works for another -she calls it “walking her shit out”.
 You’d have to be living under a rock to not know that exercise is not only physically good for you, but comes with a stack of mental health benefits too.
 Why?
 It releases a hormone called ‘endorphins’ which makes you feel good, happy and helps you to deal with everyday life.
 And don’t let me hear you say ‘I don’t have time’.
 We all have the same amount of hours in the day.
 Take the stairs instead of the elevator, ride your bike to school with the kids, walk around the block when you drop them off, get a Zumba DVD, or better yet, become one of my private online members and I’ll ring you once a month so you’re accountable!

-Whether it’s yoga or another form of exercise, make sure you find what works for you and stick to it.
+Whether you lock in time to practice yoga at home or do another form of exercise, make sure you find what works for you and stick to it.
 Those endorphins will make for a happier and calmer you!

 I had to ask my children a little more about this one.
 They said; ‘go and sit under a tree, be quiet and think about all the good things in your life.
 And you’ll probably cry because you’re happy’.
 Well… That stopped me in my tracks.
 I’m going to leave it at that because I actually think it’s so good, only to say, that sometimes we need to have sad tears as well and it’s good to get them out.

-So whether you sit under a tree or simply take some time out to reflect on what you’re grateful for, or have a little meditation (try my guided meditation below), make time to be grateful.
+So whether you sit under a tree or simply take some time out to reflect on what you’re grateful for, or have a little meditation (try these free guided meditations), make time to be grateful.
 It will make for a calmer you!

 This was similar to the one that I was going to add in, saying ‘put good things around you’.
 I make it a point of speaking emotionally to my kids and I have said in the past “I hate this job, let’s put some groovy music on to make it more fun”.
 This is perhaps why they added it to the list (my youngest once looked at me and ran for the stereo saying “quick, put some music on for Mum”, I must have had my thunder eyebrows on!).
 Music makes me happy, same with a gentle breeze.
 What makes you happy?
 Maybe it’s fresh picked flowers, happy photos, a clean and shiny sink, craft, plants, affirmations, vision boards, sewing, paintings, fresh linen, sand between your toes, funny movies etc. Most of the peeps I asked on Facebook and Instagram said ‘take some time to do something YOU like.’

-Think about the little things that make you happy and surround yourself with them.
+Think about the little things that make you happy and hold onto that thought, feeling how good and happy those things make you feel.
+Write about them, talk about them, meditate on them and surround yourself with them.
 This will make for a calmer you.